bzsy911/Zipai/README.md

 # Zipai
-A toy implementation of Hengyang Zipai
+A toy implementation of Hengyang Zipai.

-## Version0.2
+## Version 0.2

 - Human Player play the first card
 - Flip cards until pool used up